-- Unalakleet School's student population of 197 students has grown by 8% over five school years.
+Unalakleet School's student population of 197 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|